-- 1. In the menu that pops up you can give your VM a descriptive name.
-After naming your VM, you can leave the Machine Folder at its default value.
-However, make sure you select the proper type and version in the dropdowns below.
-The Type should be set to Linux, the Version should be set to Ubuntu (64-bit). - 2.
-After clicking next, you are taken to the Memory Size window.
-In this window select the amount of memory available to your VM.
+- In the menu that pops up you will see four tabs.
+Under the "Name and Operating System" you can give your VM a descriptive name.
+You can leave the Machine Folder at its default value.
+Select the ubuntu image you downloaded in the previous step.
+Make sure you select the proper type and version in the dropdowns below.
+The Type should be set to Linux, the Version should be set to Ubuntu (64-bit).
+Also check the box to skip unattended installation. - 2.
+We dont need to do anything in the tab "Unattended Install", after all we chose to skip it. - 3.
+In the tab "Hardware" you can choose the Memory Size.
+Select the amount of memory available to your VM.
 Make sure you select a value greater than 4096 MB.
-While making your selection, make sure you stay within the green boundary indicated underneath the slider. - 3.
-Again click next.
-In the Hard disk menu we will create a virtual hard disk, which will be stored as a file on your actual storage device.
-Select Create a virtual disk now and click Create. - 4.
-Select VDI, click next, - 5.
-Select Dynamically allocated, click next, - 6.
+While making your selection, make sure you stay within the green boundary indicated underneath the slider.
+Select the amount of processors available to your VM, depending on the hardware of your PC.
+Generally, more is better. - 4.
+In the tab "Hard Disk", select "Create a virutal Hard Disk Now".
 Select the size and location of your virtual hard disk.
 It is recommended to allocate at least 40 GB, however, more is generally better.
 Make sure you have enough disk space at the specified location.
-You may want to move your virtual disk to a different physical drive. - 7.
-Click create to finish the creation of your VM.
+You may want to move your virtual disk to a different physical drive.
+Select VDI. for the File Type. - 5.
+Click finish.